hhau/hhau.github.io/research.md

 **Manderson, A.**, Rayson, M., Cripps, E., Girolami, M., Gosling, J.P., Hodkiewicz, M., Jones, N. and Ivey, G. (2019).
-Uncertainty quantification of density and stratification estimates with implications for predicting ocean dynamics.
-Accepted for publication in _Journal of Atmospheric and Oceanic Technology_.
+Uncertainty quantification of density and stratification estimates with implications for predicting ocean dynamics. _Journal of Atmospheric and Oceanic Technology_.
+DOI:
+10.1175/JTECH-D-18-0200.1

 Crispe, E.J., Secombe, C.J., Perera, D.I., **Manderson, A.A.**, Turlach, B.A.
 and Lester, G.D.
 (2018).
 Exercise-induced pulmonary haemorrhage in Thoroughbred